Leroymilo/FurnitureFramework/doc/Furniture.md

 Working types:
 - dresser

+Do not use types:
+- chair
+- bench
+- couch
+- armchair
+- long table
+- table

 ### Price

 This is the default price of the Furniture, it will be used if it is added to a shop's item list without specifying a price.